 7.4 · Social plugins from LinkedIn

 LinkedIn is provided by LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA (“LinkedIn”).
 You will find an overview of the plugins from LinkedIn and their appearance here: ; you will find information on data protection at LinkedIn here: .

 This online offer uses the video platform YouTube, which is provided by YouTube, LLC, 901 Cherry Ave.
 San Bruno, CA 94066, USA (“YouTube”).
 YouTube is a platform which allows the playback of audio and video files.

 If you access a corresponding page of our offer, the embedded YouTube player will establish a connection to YouTube so that the video or audio file can be transmitted and played.
-In the process, data are also transmitted to YouTube as the responsible authority.
+In the process, data are also transmitted to YouTube as the responsible body.
 We are not responsible for the processing of this data by YouTube.

 9. External links

 Our online offer can contain links to the websites of third parties − to providers who are not affiliated with us.
 After you click the link, we no longer have any influence on the collection, processing and utilization of any personal data that is transferred to third parties after clicking the link (for example, the IP address or the URL of the site on which the link is located), as our control of the conduct of third parties is then naturally withdrawn.
 We assume no responsibility for the processing of this kind of personal data by third parties.